isomerpages/moh-vaccinegov/pages/faq.md

 						<input id="question-1-7" type="checkbox">
 							<label for="question-1-7" class="tab-label">How can I register to receive the Novavax/Nuvaxovid COVID-19 vaccine?</label>
 						<div class="tab-content">
-							<p>You may walk in to the Joint Testing and Vaccination Centre (JTVC) in Bishan to receive the Novavax/Nuvaxovid vaccine.
-Alternatively, you may book an appointment using the link from your existing SMS invite, to receive your vaccination at JTVC Bishan or any of the selected Polyclinics and participating Public Health Preparedness Clinics (PHPCs).<br><br>Please note that the Novavax/Nuvaxovid vaccine is only approved for use in persons aged 18 and
+							<p>You may book an appointment using the link from your existing SMS invite, to receive your vaccination at any of the selected Polyclinics and participating Public Health Preparedness Clinics (PHPCs).<br><br>Please note that the Novavax/Nuvaxovid vaccine is only approved for use in persons aged 18 and
 above.
 	</p>
 							</div>